mansenfranzen/autodoc_pydantic/docs/source/developer_guide/explanation.rst

 who want to contribute or who want to gain a deeper understanding about the inner workings of **autodoc_pydantic**.

+.. _expl_design:

 ------
 Design
 ------

 This section aims to clarify the design of **autodoc_pydantic** and how it integrates with sphinx and pydantic.
-Additionally, it intends to provide a basic understanding of the code base.
+Additionally, it intends to provide a gentle introduction to the code base.

 Objective
 =========